sahazadalam/sahazadalam-OLA_Data_Analyst_Project_2024_july_month/README.md

 🔗 How to Use This Project 1️⃣ Download the dataset (Bookings-40000-Rows.xlsx).
 2️⃣ Run the SQL queries in booking_database.sql using MySQL or PostgreSQL.
 3️⃣ Open OLA_Daskboard_.pbix in Power BI to explore visualizations.
 4️⃣ Modify & analyze data based on new insights!

-📢 Connect With Me 🔗 GitHub: sahazadalam 🔗 LinkedIn: Sahazad Alam Ansiri
+📢 Connect With Me:
+🔗 GitHub: sahazadalam
+🔗 LinkedIn: Sahazad Alam Ansiri